RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

     * Do you reach out to new people?
 * How do you learn about useful crates?
 * Show off your cool feature/crate/contribution?
 * Are you able to integrate rust in your day job?
-Or did you experience a missfit?
+Or did you experience a misfits?

 Or to make it even shorter: What have you learned (with rust)?

 ## What to do in the meantime?

-With the global lockdown: Attend online meetups.
+With the global lock down: Attend online meetups.

 As mentioned before [Berlin](https://berline.rs/) and [Zürich](https://www.meetup.com/Rust-Zurich/) and many others are open to anybody on the planet to talk about a subject.